How It Works

 Carriers Participate in Verification Reviews

 Carriers are subject to in-depth verification reviews to confirm that they are in fact building out service that meets the FCC’s performance standards at a statistically valid, randomly selected sample of locations reported to the HUBB.

 Carriers conduct network speed and latency pre-testing or testing at a USAC-generated random sample of CAF-supported broadband locations with active subscribers and submit the results to USAC as part of the annual compliance process.

 Fund Distributions This Year

-The High Cost program's funding is distributed through nine active funds.
-Navigate through each fund to find out more about their impact.
+The High Cost program distributes funding though more than a dozen active funds.
+Navigate through each fund to find out more about its impact.